PranshuTiwari14/PrismForce-Coding-Test/README.md

 -Or If there is still a chance of skip, he can take that option (depends on a).

 -If Abhimanyu crosses all circles, true is returned else false is returned.

+- We can further optimize it with Dynamic Programming if needed.